KacprusJeden/SQL-Server-table-partitioning/README.md

 - add data files and filegroups
 - create, truncate and remove any partition
 - import data to partition and export data from partition.

+## PARTITIONS_ALL_TO_PRIMARY.sql
+This scripts shows how to correct create partitioned table
+1. Create partition function with values by witch You can split table to smaller in one filegroup - PRIMARY
+2. Create partition scheme based on partition function.
+3. Create a partition table based on partition scheme and column by witch you can split table to smaller partitions.

+In the script You will find details about
+- create partition function and schema
+- create partition table
+- what is range left and right
+- create, truncate and remove any partition and working on one filegroup - PRIMARY
+- import data to partition and export data from partition.